 For those up-and-coming Australian Cattle Dog (ACD) owners hoping to get a new furry companion, it is always good to consider your favorite breed’s friendliness and compatibility as a top priority.
 Not only does this determine their overall temperament, but more importantly, it defines their social life as well.
 If you were wondering how ACDs fare with other furry friends, you’ve come to the right place.

-Because Australian Cattle Dogs were initially bred to herd cattle, as their name suggests, they often like to take a dominant role in social situations.
-While ACDs are not considered to be “barkers”, they can appear quite fierce and protective.
-Without proper socialization and training, Cattle Dogs can be somewhat aggressive with other dogs.
+Because Australian Cattle Dogs were initially bred to herd cattle they often like to take a dominant role in social situations.
+While ACDs are not considered to be “barkers”, they can appear quite protective.
+Without proper socialization and training, Cattle Dogs can be somewhat aggressive with other dogs and strangers.

 However, it is not to say that Cattle Dogs won’t become friendly with other canines over time.
 If you are planning to adopt an Australian Cattle Dog, here are some temperament-related behaviors you should consider.